besperspektivnyak/weather_aggregator/README.md

 the last argument is the name of your image, choose it based on the way you build image.

 The service launch on [http://localhost:5000/](http://localhost:5000/).

+## Jenkins

+You can install Jenkins for more convenient using.
+Tutorial for creating freestyle project situated in Jenkins Freestyle Project directory.
+Also you can use Jenkinsfile in root directory for Pipeline project in Jenkins.

+## Kubernetes

+This project run in Kubernetes.
+You can find Kubernetes installation tutorial in Kubernetes Installation directory.